xelez/saferun/docs/CodingStyle.md

  * Use meaningful names for anything else.

 # Notes on header and source file structure
- * First system inlcudes, and then local includes.
+ * First system includes, and then local includes.

 # Logging and profiling
  * Use modules for that.